TheWire/upython-pms/README.md

 PM values calibrated - standard particle calibration fluid 1.

-UAE stands for under atmospheric conditions (no calibration?).
+UAE stands for under atmospheric environment (no calibration?).

 Other values particle size in um in 0.1L of air.